ER-95/odin_project/README.md

     * `div` and `span` have no implicit meaning, they primarily exist to hook `id`s or `class`es onto blocks.
         * `div` is usually used to divide the page into different blocks
         * `span` can be used to group text/inline elements and is only used when nothing else is appropriate (e.g. highlighting text in a `p`)
+    * `margin-left: auto` will align an element to the right end of its container
+    * increasing the `margin` of one element effectively increases the size of its container - so take into account size changes when using margin. if one element has `margin: 12px` then applying `margin: auto` to something else in the same container, whil it will take the `margin` of the other element into account, might not look right visually because the margin isn't visible - use borders (see `box-container` class [here](./6-css-margin-and-padding\1-margin-and-padding\index.html) and [here](./6-css-margin-and-padding\1-margin-and-padding\style.css) for more info) or inspect element to help with debugging

 # git stuff
 * things covered in foundations: